 Samson Escapes Gaza

-1 Samson went to Gaza, and saw there a prostitute, and went in to her.
+1 Samson went to Gaza and saw there a prostitute and went in to her.
 2 The Gazites were told, “Samson is here!”
-They surrounded him and waited for him all night in the gate of the city, and were quiet all the night, saying, “Wait until morning light; then we will kill him.”
+They surrounded him and waited for him all night in the gate of the city and were quiet all night, saying, “Wait until morning light.
+Then we will kill him.”
 3 Samson lay until midnight, then arose at midnight and took hold of the doors of the gate of the city, with the two posts, and plucked them up, bar and all, and put them on his shoulders and carried them up to the top of the mountain that is before Hebron.

 Samson and Delilah